-The parameter λ for the temperature shift was determined assuming that with the correct λ value the ln(ns) data from the two experiments M-WT and M-AL converge onto one single curve.
+The parameter λ for the temperature shift was determined assuming that with the correct λ value, the $\ln(n_s)$ data from the two M-WT and M-AL experiments converge onto one single curve.
 Therefore, the temperatures of the unmodified data were shifted by applying Eq.
-(11) on the isothermal experimental data from M-WT, and Eq.
-(13) on the data obtained using continuous cooling approach of M-AL. For each investigated INP species a set of λ values varying from 0.1 to 8.0 in 0.1 steps applied for the modification in Eqs.
+(11) to the isothermal experimental data from the M-WT and Eq.
+(13) to the data obtained using the continuous-cooling approach of the M-AL. For each investigated INP species a set of λ values varying from 0.1 to 8.0 in 0.1 steps applied for the modification in Eqs.
 (14) and (13).
-A linear fit to the derived ln(ns) (black solid line and black data points in Fig. 10a) and the RMSE (root mean square error) between the data and the linear fit were calculated for each set of modified experimental data.
+A linear fit to the derived $\ln(n_s)$ (solid black line and black data points in Fig. 10a) and the RMSE (root mean square error) between the data and the linear fit were calculated for each set of modified experimental data.
 The RMSE for the set of λ values for the kaolinite experiments is depicted in Fig. 10b.
-The optimal λ value, 1.7 in the present case, is corresponding to the minimum of the RMSE curve.
-This optimal value provides the best linear fit among the tested $\lambda$ s.
+The optimal λ value, 1.7 in the present case, corresponds to the minimum of the RMSE curve.
+This optimal value provides the best linear fit among the tested λ values.

-To determine the error of $\lambda$ originating from the measurement error, the following procedure was used.
-We generated random data around each of the actually calculated $n_s$ data points, but within the bounds of the measurement error (assuming the error

-465 bar of the measurement corresponding to $1\sigma$ ).
-Hence, the number of data points for the $\lambda$ -analysis did not change but each data point was shifted both in temperature and in $n_s$ .
-Here, the distribution of $n_s$ and T was not considered, random values within the error bounds were taken.
-Then, the optimal $\lambda$ value for this modified data set was determined.
-We repeated this procedure 1000 times by generating new random data points, and from the statistical analysis of the obtained $\lambda$ values, $\Delta\lambda$ was calculated.
-Choosing random values within the $1\sigma$ bounds around the mean data and neglecting values outside this bound might result in
+To determine the error in λ originating from the measurement error, the following procedure was used.
+We generated random data around each of the actually calculated n_s data points but within the bounds of the measurement error (assuming the error bar of the measurement corresponding to 1σ).
+Hence, the number of data points for the λ analysis did not change, but each data point was shifted in both temperature and n_s .
+Here, the distribution of n_s and T was not considered; random values within the error bounds were taken.
+Then, the optimal λ value for this modified data set was determined.
+We repeated this procedure 1000 times by generating new random data points, and from the statistical analysis of the obtained λ values, $\Delta\lambda$ was calculated.
+Choosing random values within the 1σ bounds around the mean data and neglecting values outside this bound might result in overestimating $\Delta \lambda$.
+As an example for the procedure, two randomly

-Figure 10. (a) Original (black; same as in Fig.9a), and two within the experimental error interval randomly generated data sets (red and green) using the measured INAS densities of kaolinite.
-The black solid line is the linear fit to the original experimental data set. (b) RMSE as the function of lambda for two of the 1000 randomly generated data sets.
-The vertical dashed lines indicate the optimal lambda values for the red, green and black curves.
+Figure 10. (a) Original (black; same as in Fig. 9a) data set and two data sets randomly generated within the experimental error interval (red and green) using the measured INAS densities of kaolinite.
+The solid black line is the linear fit to the original experimental data set. (b) RMSE as a function of lambda for 2 of the 1000 randomly generated data sets.
+The dashed vertical lines indicate the optimal lambda values for the red, green, and black curves.

-470 overestimating $\Delta \lambda$ .
-As an example for the procedure, two randomly generated data sets (plotted in red and green colors) and the corresponding RMSE values as function of lambda are shown in Figs. 10 a and b, respectively.
+generated data sets (plotted in red and green colors) and the corresponding RMSE values as a function of λ are shown in Fig. 10a and b, respectively.

-The optimal $\lambda$ value of 1.7 was used to apply the temperature shift caused by the residence-time dependency of the freezing process in M-WT and by the cooling-rate dependency in M-AL. The modified data points together with the fitted regression line are plotted in Fig. 9b.
+The optimal λ value of 1.7 was used to apply the temperature shift caused by the residence time dependency of the freezing process in the M-WT and by the cooling rate dependency in the M-AL. The modified data points together with the fitted regression line are plotted in Fig. 9b.
 When comparing Fig. 9b to Fig. 9a, the agreement between the modified data points from the two distinct experimental methods is apparent.
-This is also supported by the high $R^2$ value of the regression line.
+This is also supported by the high R^2 value of the regression line.